 Read This Before You Transfer Your Hyatt Points

-Before we discuss the steps involved in transferring Hyatt points to another individual, I want you to know a few important details.
+Before we discuss the steps involved in transferring Hyatt points to another individual, I want you to know a few essential details.

 1. You can only transfer (give/receive) Hyatt points once every 30 days.